B2B vs B2C SEO: 5 Content Marketing Insights

 2. If Necessary, Embrace Popular B2B Keywords Off the Page

-When I was consulting the US Dept. of State during the Obama Administration, they made a conscious decision to embrace the term “climate change” instead of “global warming,” even though the later had much more search volume at the time.
+When I was working as an SEO consultant at the US Dept. of State during the Obama Administration, they made a conscious decision to embrace the term “climate change” instead of “global warming,” even though the later had much more search volume at the time.

-In this case, we used “global warming” in page titles and meta description to make sure Google indexed us against the higher volume phrase, without committing to the same politically divisive language on page.
+In this case, we used “global warming” in page titles and meta descriptions to ensure Google indexed us against the higher volume phrase without committing to the same politically divisive language on the page.

 3. Find B2B Search Phrases Based on Trending Conversations

-Don’t assume that the keywords you search optimize your web content for are the same ones people use conversationally in social media.
+Don’t assume that the keywords you buy content marketing services to search optimize for are the same ones people use conversationally in social media.

 4. In B2B SEO, Choose Keywords Based on Conversion Probability, Not Search Volume